-Magento data migration is the process of transferring all of your data, including products, categories, customers, orders, testimonials, review, etc. to the new website.
+Magento data migration is the process of transferring all of your data, including products, categories, customers, orders, testimonials, reviews, etc., to the new website.
 It is true to say that this is the most pivotal stage in the Magento 2 upgrade process, asking you to have wise knowledge and experience to conduct the migration.
 Otherwise, a small mistake can lead to severe data loss without recovery.

-To perform the data migration, firstly, you will have to install the Data Migration Tool via composer.
+Firstly, you will have to install the Data Migration Tool via composer to perform the data migration.
 Remember to download the correct version of the tool used for your Magento 2 version.

-For example, if you build your new website on Magento 2.3.4, you must install the Data Migration Tool with the same version (2.3.4).
+For example, if you build your new website on Magento 2.4.3, you must install the Data Migration Tool with the same version (2.4.3).
 Secondly, you need to migrate configuration settings from M1 to M2, including stores, websites, system configurations (shipping, payment, tax), and so on.
-Thirdly, it’s time to migrate the main data in the database.
+Thirdly, it’s time to migrate the primary data in the database.

 Apart from this, it would take from 3 to 5 days to migrate data from Magento 1 to Magento 2 based on the existing number of your products, orders, and customers.

 Similar to the theme, you can not use the Magento 1 extensions in the Magento 2 store.
 To “migrate” these extensions, you must find the modules and plugins that provide the same functions but Magento 2.

 However, not all of the extensions for Magento 1 are available for Magento 2.
 In that case, you can contact Magento extension providers to ask them to develop custom modules for your store.

 We also need to migrate data from M1 from M2 for some extensions, such as Reward Points and Store Credit.